Nearly Optimal $L_p$ Risk Minimization: Lifting Formulation for Upper Semideviation Risk Measure

-In problem~\eqref{eq4form}, the domain $(0,\infty)$ for the variable $z$ is open, and the size of $L'(x,y,z,\lambda)$ blows up as $z$ approaches the boundary point $0$ of its closure.
+In problem~\eqref{eq:l2equiform}, the domain $(0,+\infty)$ for the variable $z$ is still open, and the size of $L'(x,y,z,\lambda)$ blows up as $z\to 0$.
 Since $z^*$ can be any nonnegative value depending on the problem instance, it is impossible in general to find a positive lower bound for $z^*$.
-However, we can add a small enough positive lower bound for $z$, and still maintain approximate optimality for problem~\eqref{eq4form} and thus for problem~\eqref{l2problem}.
+However, by adding a small enough positive lower bound for $z$, we can still maintain approximate optimality for problem~\eqref{eq:l2equiform} and thus for problem~\eqref{l2problem}.
 Specifically, we consider the following problem

 Since the Slater's condition is satisfied for problem~\eqref{eq5form}, it is equivalent to the following minimax problem

 Let $(x_\epsilon^*,y_\epsilon^*,z_\epsilon^*,\lambda_\epsilon^*)$ denote the optimal saddle point for problem~\eqref{eq6form}.
 The result below shows the approximate optimality of $x_\epsilon^*$ for problem~\eqref{l2problem} in terms of $h(x^*_\epsilon) - h(x^*)$, and provides two different ways to upper bound the optimality gap $h(\bar x) - h(x^*)$. \begin{lemma} Let $x^*$ be optimal for problem~\eqref{l2problem}, and $(x_\epsilon^*,y_\epsilon^*,z_\epsilon^*,\lambda_\epsilon^*)$ be an optimal saddle point for problem~\eqref{eq6form} for some $\epsilon >0$.
 Then, we have